AI for Logistics and Supply Chain in Switzerland: SME Guide 2026

 - Stockouts: -62%.

-- Tied-up capital: -CHF 85,000.
+- Tied-up capital: -custom project scope

 - Logistics manager time: -8 hours/week.

-- ROI: positive from month 4.
+- ROI: positive custom project scope.

 4. Customs Compliance and AI